dasc-lab/DASC-Crazyflie/README.md

 5. Your chooser GUI is not on
 6. Your computer can recognize the Crazyradio PA, and the radio is also correctly flashed (the flashed ones have `ok` stickers)
 7. You have connected enough Crazyradios, i.e. if you have 3 different channels, you need 3 radios
+8. If one crazyflie flips over while the other crazyflie goes wild, check their numbers and locations.
+They might have been flipped

 If the crazyflies flip over as soon as they take off, check
 1. Crazyradio PA is correctly flashed (the flashed ones have `ok` stickers)